vuductung/proteomics-downstream-analysis/README.md

 Key features of proteomics_downstream_analysis v0.1.0 include:

-Data import and preprocessing: Easily import and preprocess raw proteomics data from various sources such as DIA-NN.
+Data import and preprocessing: Easily import and preprocess raw proteomics data from DIA-NN.
 Automatically handle missing values, normalization, and data transformation as needed.

 Statistical analysis: Perform essential statistical tests such as t-tests, ANOVA, and multiple testing correction methods to assess the significance of differentially expressed proteins.